ryan-y1/Disaster-Dodger/README.md

 ## Roadmap

+We have several future plans for this project.

 #### Automatic Supplies Update

-System will automatically update listings for emergency supplies and reflect the updates to users
+System will automatically update listings for emergency supplies and reflect the updates to users.

 #### User Accounts

-Users can receive reminder notifications to replace near-expiratory supplies, such as emergency water and rations
+Users can receive reminder notifications to replace near-expiratory supplies, such as emergency water and rations.

 ## Authors
 Han Li: Front End Dev, UX/UI